dcmocanu/centrality-metrics-complex-networks/README.md

 GoT examples:

-_ "game-of-thieves/example_GOT_illustration.py" is creating a nice visualization of GOT behavior (similar with the Figure 1 from the paper),
+_ "game-of-thieves/example_GOT_illustration.py" is creating a nice visualization of GOT behavior (similar with Figure 1 from the paper);

 _ "game-of-thieves/example_GOT_random_networks.py" is running GOT on a random generated network.